sandermak/branchandbound.net/_posts/2015-10-27-osgi-to-jigsaw.md

 The `public` keyword in the requires-clauses solves this.
 Effectively, it re-exports the public packages from the required module as part of the Dashboard API module.
 Now, the app implementation modules can require the Dashboard API module without having to worry about requiring javafx.graphics.
-This solution is similar to what OSGi calls 'uses-constraints'.
+Without the public keyword, compilation fails unless the consuming module itself imports the javafx.graphics module.

+This re-exporting mechanism solves the same problem that OSGi 'uses-constraints' solve.
 It goes a bit further though.
-With the re-exporting facility in the JPMS, you can create an 'empty' module that acts as a façade.
+With the re-exporting mechanism in the JPMS, you can create an 'empty' module that acts as a façade.
 The public exports in the module descriptor of this empty module can aggregate several other modules.
 As an example, you can use this mechanism to split a module into multiple modules without breaking consumers.
 They still require the same module, only now it 'delegates' to other modules.